dbca-wa/sdis/docs/source/quickstart.rst

 so letting the browser keep you logged in is no extra security risk.

 Your browser will remember your login status for a few weeks.
-However, for security reasons, SDIS will occasionally ask you to provide your login again.
+However, for security reasons, SPMS will occasionally ask you to provide your login again.

-SDIS recommends to use Google Chrome or Mozilla Firefox for optimal browsing experience.
+SPMS recommends to use Google Chrome or Mozilla Firefox for optimal browsing experience.

 Find a Project
 ==============
-On the `"Browse all Projects" page <https://sdis.dbca.wa.gov.au/projects/project/>`_ you can filter and search for projects.
+On the `"Browse all Projects" page <https://scienceprojects.dbca.wa.gov.au/projects/>`_ you can filter and search for projects.

 Project Life Cycles
 ===================
-First, let's have a look at the game of snakes and ladders that is SDIS's project life cycle management.
+First, let's have a look at the game of snakes and ladders that is SPMS's project life cycle management.

 There are three main workflows: